strontic/xcyclopedia/README.md

 ## What is xCyclopedia?
 The xCyclopedia project attempts to document all executables binaries (and eventually scripts) that reside on a typical operating system.
 It provides a machine-readable format of this data (e.g. JSON and CSV) so that it can be immediately usable in other systems such as SIEMs to enrich observed executions with contextual data.

-## What Datapoints are Available?
+## What data points are available?

-* File name
-* File path
 * Runtime data (Standard Out, Standard Error, Children Processes, Screenshots -- if window is visible)
+* File metadata (File Description, Original File Name, Product Name, Comments, Company Name, File Version, Product Version, Copyright)
+* Digital signature validity and associated metadata (Serial, Thumbprint, Issuer, Subject)
 * File hashes (MD5, SHA1, SHA256, SHA384, SHA512)
 * Fuzzy file hash (ssdeep)
-* Digital signature validity and associated metadata (Serial, Thumbprint, Issuer, Subject)
-* File metadata (File Description, Original File Name, Product Name, Comments, Company Name, File Version, Product Version, Copyright)

 ## How is this done?
 For Windows, this is done with a powershell script that iterates recursively through all directories and starts any executables found (*note: the script is now released!*).
 It grabs the output from these, in search of helpful syntax messages.
 It also grabs a screenshot if a window is visible.